why PENN Entertainment Inc [PENN] is a Good Choice for Investors After New Price Target of $30.04

-PENN Entertainment Inc [NASDAQ: PENN] slipped around -1.16 points on Thursday, while shares priced at $21.39 at the close of the session, down -5.14%.
+PENN Entertainment Inc [NASDAQ: PENN] traded at a high on Tuesday, posting a 3.47 gain after which it closed the day’ session at $22.07.
 The company report on January 31, 2024 at 4:45 PM that PENN Entertainment Announces Interactive Leadership Transition Scheduled for April 2024.

 theScore Founding Leaders to Step Down from PENN Interactive Following the Successful Rollout of ESPN BET and theScore Bet, and In-House Technology Migration.